 By providing for the technical possibility that the new chain maintains the history of the blockchain going back to the genesis block, as well as the fact that the holders of the legacy coins receive the new coins proportionate to their holdings in the legacy chain, Bitcoin is most open to the competition provided by forks.

 By refusing to run the software proposed or implemented by developers, users can exert considerable influence on Bitcoin governance.
-Meanwhile, the possibility of forking and the prominent role of users in the process means that unlike many other modes of resolving the societal collective action problems, which ultimately rely on coercion, Bitcoin governance is based on deliberation, persuasion, volition, and choice.
-Find more details in his article.
+Meanwhile, the possibility of forking and the prominent role of users in the process means that, unlike many other modes of resolving the societal collective action problems, which ultimately rely on coercion, Bitcoin governance is based on deliberation, persuasion, volition, and choice.

-The grey area is vast, as many countries are trying to balance building a society that fosters innovation and entrepreneurship with one that protects its citizens from crime, fraud, and other harm.
+The grey area is vast, as many countries are trying to balance building a society that fosters innovation and entrepreneurship with one that protects citizens from crime, fraud, and other harm.

-Blockchain has the ability to cross jurisdictional boundaries as the nodes on a blockchain can be located anywhere in the world.
+Jurisdictional boundaries are not a barrier to this technology, but some issues should be considered.
+Blockchain can cross jurisdictional boundaries as the nodes on a blockchain can be located anywhere in the world.

-In a conventional banking transaction, for example, if the bank is at fault then irrespective of the transacting mechanism or location, the bank can be sued and the applicable jurisdiction will most likely be contractually governed.
+In a conventional banking transaction, for example, if the bank is at fault, then irrespective of the transacting mechanism or location, the bank can be sued, and the applicable jurisdiction will most likely be contractually governed.